 Second to See: El Nido, Ageless Towering Limestones to Sugary Beaches

 8 years ago it was a sleepy fisherman’s village.
 Electrical power comes only after 5 pm until it will get interrupted again at 9 am the next day because it was just run by a generator.
 As tourism boosted and the majority of the visitors are coming from European countries you could see that foreigners outnumber the local tourist.
-Main streets are cramped with tour agencies, souvenir shops, restaurants, bars and mini convenience stores.
+Main streets are cramped with tour agencies, souvenir shops, restaurants, bars, and mini convenience stores.
 In any case, it added convenience and livelihood to the community and its visitors.
-These small proprietorships didn’t tarnish the beauty of the town but even complemented the place.
+These small proprietorships didn’t tarnish the beauty of the town but even complimented the place.
 Electricity now runs 2/47 with fewer interruptions.

 I normally stay for four to 5 days whenever I’m in El Nido.
-The town centre is so easy to get around with because it’s quite small and everything that you will need is within a block’s worth of walk.
+The town center is so easy to get around with because it’s quite small and everything that you will need is within a block’s worth of walk.
 Locals are very friendly as they greet and smile at you as you pass by them.
 Most restaurants are owned by the French and Swedish folks who loved the town so much that they decided to make it a home.